 - 1/2 Bar Soap

-- Soap works to cleanse and remove stains.
+- Soap works to cleanse and remove stains from your clothing.

 - 10 Drops of Essential Oil

 - I like to use Lemon and Tea Tree Essential Oils to deodorize and to act as antibacterial & anti fungal agents.
+Sometimes I also add Lavender for a floral scent.
 (5 drops each)

 - *1 cup of OxiClean